biobakery/graphlan/readme.txt

 annotation_background_color [def. grey] : the color of the annotation background

 annotation_background_edge_color [def annotation_background_color] : the color
-    of the edge for the annotation background
+    of the edge for the annotation background.
+NOT IMPLEMENTED YET

 ------------------------------------------------------------------------------